adammflax/PyHuddle/docs/oauth2.rst

 	tokenHandler = HandleAccessToken(adapter, config) 	#get our token client = HuddleClient(tokenHandler, adapter, config) #all api requests need to start with this.
 This allows us to hit /entry

 Sometimes you may want to change the OAuth flow to get an access token.
 This will mostly be done in systems in which it is unsuitable for the user to paste in an auth code into the application such as websites.
-Check out the tutorial page on how to do this.
+Check out the create your own way to get an access token tutorial on how to do this

 .. seealso:: see  foo on setting up your config file for pyHuddle.